-Figure 79_contact.
+Figure 11-10.
 Predicted Number of Screen Contacts for Juvenile Chinook Salmon (79-mm Standard Length) Encountering the Red Bluff and Hamilton City Fish Screens at Approach Velocity of 0.33 Feet per Second During the Day and Night.

 Examination of the literature related to impingement does not appear to yield any additional information that would allow refinement of the quantitative results from Swanson et al. (2004), i.e., that injury could not easily be related to velocity or other variables.
 Thomas et al. (1969) found that avoidance of impingement on screens situated perpendicular to 0.8-ft/s sweeping velocity flow (no approach velocity was given) by swim-up fall-run Chinook salmon increased to ~90% or more of individuals with 70–80% absorption of the yolk sac.
 Avoidance of impingement decreased to ~70% of individuals as 100% of the yolk sac was absorbed, and as the fish got older (approaching 100 days post fertilization or more) avoidance of impingement returned to >90%.
 Thomas et al. (1969) suggested that the reduced swimming ability at or shortly after complete yolk sac absorption may be an important factor in the timing of downstream migration and survival of juvenile emigrants.
 Injury and mortality at vertical screens (1.75-mm opening) guiding fish to juvenile fish passage systems were examined for juvenile salmonids at John Day Dam (Brege et al. 2005).
-Note that these screens consist of a quite different configuration than the Red Bluff or Hamilton City intakes, as they guide fish upward toward the bypass orifice (see Figure 2 of Brege et al. 2005) and flow and turbulence are relatively high (Brege et al. 2005: 19).
+Note that these screens consist of a quite different configuration than the Red Bluff or Hamilton City intakes, as they guide fish upward toward the bypass orifice (Figure 2 of Brege et al. 2005) and flow and turbulence are relatively high (Brege et al. 2005: 19).
 Results for yearling Chinook salmon in 2002 found low mortality (0.1%) and injury (descaling: 4%).
 Additional testing for yearling Chinook salmon in 2004 with various vertical screen types to different prototype gate slots found that injury (descaling) ranged from 0.0% to 11.3% and mortality ranged from 0.0% to 10.4%.
 In 2004, subyearling Chinook salmon descaling ranged from 0.0% to 5.6% and mortality ranged from 0.0% to 11.9% (Brege et al. 2005).
 Zydlewski and Johnson (2002) found that vertical screens (1.75-mm opening) with approach velocity not exceeding 0.33 ft/s impinged around 12% of bull trout fry (median total length = 25 mm), but that all fry survived 24 h after the experiments were completed.
 Overall, considering the screen-related mortality data for juvenile Chinook salmon, the mean mortality from the studies of Swanson et al. (2004) and Brege et al. (2005) was 4.1% (median 1.2%, range 0–45.5%).
 The mean mortality weighted by the number of fish in each test was 1.4%.

 None of the references citing Swanson et al. (2004) provided additional information on impingement-related injury/mortality beyond those listed above or found within Swanson et al. (2004).
 Note that Swanson et al. (2004: 266) stated: “…Hanson and Li (1978) reported that a number of fishes, including juvenile Chinook salmon, contacted a simulated fish screen or become impinged at velocities substantially below their measured swimming abilities.”
 However, examination of Hanson and Li (1978) shows that those authors in fact had made a similar statement (“it has been shown that fish are impinged at velocities substantially lower than those in forced swimming performance trials”) without themselves undertaking such studies or providing specific references to which studies were meant.